-Once all your stores listings have been synced, we'll configure any items which were not linked automatically as well as creating any Kits (or Bundles) that may be needed.
+Once all your stores listings have been synced, you can configure any items which were not linked automatically as well as recreating any items into Kits (or Bundles) as needed.

 Tip: Listing sync only edits an items information once; during its initial creation.
 After an item has been created, whether manually or by syncing listings, it's stock and item information is strictly outbound from SKULabs.
 This helps prevent discrepancies and errors for your shoppers.
 Learn more here.

 Manually linking listings to items